Living on Campus

 If for any reason participants need to go outside the program boundaries, then they will need to obtain permission to do so from the Residential Life Staff or a member of the YYGS Staff.
 In some cases during free time, a member of the staff may be able to provide supervision so that participants can go outside the program boundaries with the staff.
 Visit the program office to ask about this.

 When traveling between locations with or within boundaries, participants may not use any sort of transportation other than walking by foot unless permission is granted by the YYGS Director or the Director of Residential Life.
 No one else is authorized to grant this permission.

 During free time, participants may walk within the approved program boundaries during approved hours.

 Please note that Yale Admissions interviews take place at the Yale Admissions building at 38 Hillhouse Avenue.
-If any participants are scheduled for a Yale Admissions interview, they must obtain approval from the Director of Residential Life, and then sign out in the Program Office before leaving and must check back in upon return.
+If any participants are scheduled for a Yale Admissions interview, they must obtain approval from the Director of Residential Life through the online form that will be provided, and then sign out in the Program Office before leaving and must check back in upon return.

 Safety in New Haven and Yale Police

 Yale is an urban campus, and the campus buildings and other city buildings are interspersed throughout New Haven.
 Participants will likely interact with people unaffiliated with Yale during the course of the day.
 Please exercise caution in interacting with strangers and with people who are not affiliated with the YYGS program nor with Yale University.

 Yale’s campus also contains city streets with urban traffic.
 Abide by all pedestrian rules, use only designated crosswalks, and obey all local traffic signals.
 There is always construction taking place on campus during the summers, so participants must be careful when walking around construction sites and take care to follow signs redirecting you.